-17) Teenagers who just sound like a screenwriter who is trying to sound cool.
+17) Teenagers who just sound like a screenwriter who is pretending to sound cool.
 All of those snarky remarks and one-liners just make them sound insufferable and annoying rather than clever.

 Posted by u/RepresentativeAd7785

 18) I can always tell when actors carry fake (well, empty) suitcases, and even when they carry empty to-go cups.
-There’s just something different in the way their bodies/muscles work because they’re not reacting to the weight.
+Their body movements show that it is not reacting to the weight and is empty.
 Like, Jesus Christ, it’s a $50 million movie — how hard would it be to fill up the cup and toss a couple of bricks in the suitcase?!